bhatt-deep/EMR-System/README.md

 In this repo I have created the restful api using nodejs, express and mysql for health records management system.

-MySQL configuration
+## MySQL configuration
-Please create database by running emr_final.sql and make the changes in the config/db.config.js file.
+Please create database by running DB/emr_final.sql and make the changes in the config/db.config.js file.

 In the project directory, you can run: